-Yes; LEAF is hosted in VA Enterprise Cloud - AWS GovCloud (US) HIGH, which is FEDRAMP authorized.
-Infrastructure as a Service (IaaS)
+Yes; LEAF is hosted in VA Enterprise Cloud (VAEC) - AWS GovCloud (US) HIGH, which is FEDRAMP authorized.
+Platform as a Service (PaaS)

-9.2 Does the contract with the Cloud Service Provider, Contractors and VA customers establish who has ownership rights over data including PII?
+9.2 Does the contract with the Hosting Cloud Service Provider, Contractors and VA customers establish who has ownership rights over data including PII?
 (Provide contract number and supporting information about PII/PHI from the contract).
-(Refer to question 3.3.2 of the PTA) This question is related to privacy control AR-3, Privacy Requirements for Contractors and Service Providers.
+(Refer to question 3.3.1 of the PTA) This question is related to privacy control AR-3, Privacy Requirements for Contractors, and Service Providers.

-LEAF is hosted in the VA Enterprise Cloud (VAEC) AWS
+LEAF is hosted in VAEC AWS.
+See VAEC PIA.